What You Need to Know About Treating a Broken Femur

 Oblique fractures are at an angle across the width of the bone, going from a high point on one side to a lower point on the other or vice versa.

-Spiral fractures are associated with a twisting force that breaks the bone and results in a fracture that is highly oblique and spirals around the shaft of the bone, similar to a candy cane stripe.
+Spiral fractures are associated with a twisting force that breaks the bone, resulting in a fracture that is highly oblique and spirals around the shaft of the bone, similar to a candy cane stripe.

 Comminuted fractures occur when there are more than three fragments of bone left after the break.